TruongDKhoa/TodoAppByK/README.md

 ```

 ## Technologies
 Some technologies are used in this repo.
-It will be updated during my study.
 ```
   axios: ^0.21.1,
   expo: ~41.0.1,